erieoutingclub/erieoutingclub.github.io/_outdooressentials/cycling.md

 title: "The Joys of Riding a Bicycle in Erie County, Pa ."
 date:  2023-01-08
 categories: kayak
-description: "Erie County, Pennsylvania is a fantastic place for cycling enthusiasts, and Presque Isle is a particularly popular destination.
-On Thursday and Sunday nights, you can join in on the fun by participating in the slow rolls in the Erie Down Town Area.
-On Thursdays night the Slow roll meets at 6:00p.m at Perry Square.
-The Sunday Slow roll meet at Frontier Park at 12:00 noon."
+description: "Erie County, Pennsylvania is a fantastic place for cycling enthusiasts, and Presque Isle is a particularly popular destination."
 image: https://i.imgur.com/iVb94Jd.jpg
 permalink: outdooressentials/cycling/
 ---